wp-plugins/mobiloud-mobile-app-plugin/tags/3.0/readme.txt

 * **Use push notifications to bring people back to your content, send alerts and reach out to your users**.
 Mobile apps and push notifications are the best tool to build an audience on mobile.
 Think of it like a newsletter on steroids (open rates for push are close to 90%, compare that with email!).
 With Mobiloud you can send notifications automatically whenever you post new content (with optional filters) or manually, whenever you want.
 You can also attach a page or post to your notification, so you can use them for anything: alert your users to a new event, promotion or send urgent and important updates - it's a direct connection with your users!

-* **Admob, Adsense and other mobile advertising options**.
+* **MoPub, Google DFP, Admob, Adsense and other mobile advertising options**.
 We support HTML/Javascript/iframe ad units you can embed directly in your content (you're free to fit them wherever within articles/pages).
-Admob ad units for iOS and Android are available customers choosing the "Publisher" plans.
-We can integrate any other advertising SDK for you, including native ads networks and interstitials.
+Banner ads, interstitials and native ads are all supported with our MoPub and Google DFP integration.

 * **WordPress, Disqus and Facebook comments**.
 It doesn't matter what you use - your app will store your user's details so they can comment on your content in one tap!

 * **Easy social sharing options for your users**.
 To grow your site and business, sharing is everything.
 It's like free marketing!
 And with your mobile app, you'll encourage sharing with a single tap via all social media sites, email or SMS – simple!
 We support all major social networks, Whatsapp, Readibility and Instapaper among other services.

 * **Analytics**.
 With support for **Google Analytics** to track traffic on your app, you'll have a full view on how people use your app and what content works best.

-* **Advanced feautures** including support for custom post types, image galleries, your own HTML/CSS/PHP code to customise the article/page screens or add custom fields, support for subscriptions/membership sites and much more.
+* **Advanced feautures** including support for custom post types, image galleries, an advanced Editor you an use to add your own HTML/CSS/PHP code to customise the article/page screens or add custom fields, support for subscriptions/membership sites and much more.

 = How it works =